phly/PhlyRestfully/docs/index.rst

 ---------------

     * :doc:`ref/resource-event`
-      In which I talk about the methods available on the resource event, and how to whitelist query parameters.
     * :doc:`ref/controller-events`
-      In which I detail all the controller events, and how and why you would tie into them.
     * :doc:`ref/advanced-routing`
+    * :doc:`ref/advanced-rendering`
-      In which I talk about the renderCollection.resource event, how to specify alternate identifiers for resources and collections, etc.
+      In which I talk about the renderCollection.resource event.
     * :doc:`ref/hydrators`
     * :doc:`ref/collections-and-pagination`
       In which I talk both about returning paginators in order to have paginated collections, as well as how to pass query and route parameters to resources.
+Additionally, will cover the renderCollection.resource method.
     * :doc:`ref/embedding-resources`
       In which I talk about embedded resources/collections.
     * :doc:`ref/metadata-map`